 With significant experience on the ground in emerging economies across Africa, Asia, Eurasia, and Latin America, Amsterdam has successively settled disputes for major corporations such as PWC and the Four Seasons Hotel & Resorts Group, while also advising companies on opening new markets and managing political risk.

-Amsterdam is a member of the Canadian and International Bar Associations, and is licensed as a solicitor in the United Kingdom.
+Robert Amsterdam is a member of the Canadian and International Bar Associations, and is licensed as a solicitor in the United Kingdom.
 He earned his BA from Carleton University in Ottawa, and studied law at Queen’s University in Ontario (LLB).